 Dynamic flexibility exercises

-Here you can find exercises for dynamic flexibility (intermediate level):
+Here you can find a selection of exercises for dynamic flexibility (intermediate level):

 - Lower limbs – Read Dynamic stretching: an exercise for the lower limbs

 - With a stick – 5 stretching exercises with a stick

 - Body flexibility: martial arts – An explanation of why flexibility is so important for a martial artist

 - Conditioning check for flexibility – A deepening of what good conditioning for flexibility requires